astropy/astropy-APEs/APE3.rst

 `````````````````````````````

 The most important goal of the configuration system should be the
 reproducibility of scientific results.
-It's important to note that of
+Some of the existing
-the existing configuration parameters, some relate to peculiarities of
+configuration parameters relate to peculiarities of platforms and
-platforms and environments (let's call this "platform configuration"),
+environments (let's call this "platform configuration"), and others
-and others relate to actual scientific data processing (let's call
+relate to actual scientific data processing (let's call this "science
-this "science state").
-This APE argues that the existing
+state").
+This APE argues that the existing configuration system is
-configuration system is well-suited to platform configuration
+well-suited to platform configuration (providing that some modest
-(providing that some modest enhancements are made), whereas scientific
+enhancements are made), whereas scientific state should be handled in
-state should be handled in a more directly in code in a way that keeps
+more directly in code in a way that keeps those settings closer to a
-those settings closer to a given application and not in user- or
+given application and not in user- or machine-global settings.
-machine-global settings.

-For example, `utils.console.use_color` configures whether ANSI color
+For example, ``utils.console.use_color`` configures whether ANSI color
 codes will be output to the terminal.
 This might be changed to
-`False` if the user's system did not support them, but that would have
+``False`` if the user's system does not support them, but that would
-no bearing on the output of science processing.
+have no bearing on the output of science processing.
 In contrast,
-`cosmology.core.default_cosmology` changes the default cosmology to
+``cosmology.core.default_cosmology`` changes the default cosmology to
-use.
+use, which could put sources in different locations, changing the
+ultimate science result.

-Global state that relates to scientific results should be discouraged
+Global state of any kind (not just in a config file) that relates to
+scientific results should be discouraged wherever possible, but there
-wherever possible, but there are cases where it is just too
+are cases where it is just too convenient.
+An example might be the
-convenient.
-An example might be the list of URLs to use in a `vo`
-query (the configuration item `vo.validator.validate.cs_urls`).
+list of URLs to use in a ``vo`` query (the configuration item
-Another example of global state that doesn't currently use the
+``vo.validator.validate.cs_urls``).
+Another example of global state
-configuration system is the set of active units
+that doesn't currently use the configuration system is the set of
-(`astropy.units.set_enabled_units`).
-These sorts of things should be
+active units (``astropy.units.set_enabled_units``).
+These sorts of
-settable from Python code, and ideally have context managers, but
+things should be settable from Python code, and ideally have context
-should not use the configuration system, since storing them in user-
+managers, but should not use the configuration system, since storing
-and machine-global files reduces reproducibility.
-We should instead
+them in user- and machine-global files hinders reproducibility.
+We
-encourage the use of Python code, and the various facilities that
+should instead encourage the use of Python code, and the various
-Python has to reuse code, rather than config files.
+facilities that Python has to reuse code, rather than config files.

 Current system
 ``````````````

-The current configuration system stores uses the `ConfigObj` library to store configuration in a file in the user's home directory (`~/.astropy` or `~/.config/astropy`, depending on platform and configuration).
+The current configuration system stores uses the ``ConfigObj`` library to store configuration in a file in the user's home directory (``~/.astropy`` or ``~/.config/astropy``, depending on platform and configuration).
 The configuration items are defined within each subpackage using declarations that look like::